neondatabase/neon/docs/rfcs/038-aux-file-v2.md

 During the period of migration, we store the aux policy in the `index_part.json` file.
 When a tenant is attached with no policy set, the pageserver will scan the aux file keyspaces to identify the current aux policy being used (v1 or v2).

 If a timeline has aux v1 files stored, it will use aux file policy v1 unless we do a manual migration for them.
 Otherwise, the default aux file policy for new timelines is aux v2.
+Users enrolled in logical replication before we set aux v2 as default use aux v1 policy.
+Users who tried setting up inbound replication (which was not supported at that time) may also create some file entries in aux v1 store, even if they did not enroll in the logical replication testing program.

 The code for aux v2 migration is in https://github.com/neondatabase/aux_v2_migration.
 The toolkit scans all projects with logical replication enabled.
 For all these projects, it put the computes into maintenance mode (suspend all of then), call the migration API to switch the aux file policy on the pageserver (which drops all replication states), and restart all the computes.